dfelinto/blender-manual/manual/modeling/modifiers/modify/data_transfer.rst

       note that for Boolean values this option fakes a logical OR.
    Mix, Add, Subtract, Multiply
       Apply that operation, using mix factor to control how much of source or destination value to use.
-      Only available for a few types (vertex groups, vertex colors).
+      Only available for a few types (vertex groups, Color Attributes).

 Mix Factor
    How much of the transferred data gets mixed into existing one (not supported by all data types).